Classic miscellaneous antennas for communication

 The Moxon antenna is indeed a good antenna in its own rights but one must remember that it is a structure that has been derived from a standard Yagi.
 Compared to an equivalent full-sized Yagi, the Moxon is a well thought off compromise.
 By judiciously bending the elements of a 2-element Yagi at appropriate points along the length of its elements, it forms a physical structure that is easy to build and deploy.
 A typical Moxon is rectangular in shape.

 A Moxon antenna may be deployed either horizontally or vertically.
 The orientation of the antenna determines its polarization.
 A horizontal Moxon has horizontal polarization while a vertical Moxon has vertical polarization.
 A Moxon performs best as a monoband antenna, however, it can also be configured as a multi-band antenna by creating nested Moxon loops.
 Multi-banding a Moxon is not possible for all bands as some bands detrimentally interact to adversely affect its overall performance.
-One must also keep in mind that usually, a multi-band Moxon done not produce performance characteristics as good as a mono-band Moxon antenna.
+One must also keep in mind that usually, a multi-band Moxon does not produce performance characteristics as good as a mono-band Moxon antenna.